 Find Homeschooling Support Right Away

-When we move to a new area, I usually search Yahoo and Facebook to find a “local” homeschooling group in my area to participate in.
+When we move to a new area, I usually search for a Yahoo and Facebook to find a “local” homeschooling group in my area to participate in.
 We will start by attending the park days, or other no-pressure events, just to get to know other people in the area who homeschool in a non-threatening location.
 When we lived in New York, we found an awesome Chess club with a wonderful instructor through the Yahoo group.

 Some are more organized than others.
 If you don’t see anybody organizing something – jump in and set up a park day to get things going and then poll the moms who show up to see what they are looking for and what they can help with.
 Be the change you wish to see.
 You can also do a general web search to find local groups, but chances are good if you find a Yahoo group in the area first, and then ask about local support groups, they can give you a list.